viniciusarre/portfolio/README.md

-# Default starter for Gridsome
+# About this repo

+This repo includes the code for my Web Development portfolio, currently hosted [here](www.viniciusarre.dev).
+It was built using Gridsome and Vuetify.

+# This project was generated using the Gridsome Installer

 This is the project you get when you run `gridsome create new-project`.